To make Ireland the best country in the world to live gluten free

 Who We Are

-The Coeliac Society of Ireland is a national charity representing the 1% of the population (and their families) who live with coeliac disease, and the estimated additional 400,000 gluten intolerant sufferers living in Ireland today.
+Founded in 1970, the Coeliac Society of Ireland is a national charity representing the 1% of the population (and their families) who live with coeliac disease, and the estimated additional 400,000 gluten intolerant sufferers living in Ireland today.

 The Coeliac Society of Ireland is a registered charity CHY7484 and Registered Charity Number 20016548.
 It is the national charity supporting people affected by coeliac disease and gluten intolerance.